Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 LAANC Coverage

-LAANC widely available at major airports: Miami International (MIA), Fort Lauderdale-Hollywood (FLL), Orlando International (MCO), Tampa International (TPA), Jacksonville International (JAX).
-LAANC authorizations obtained through FAA-approved service providers.
+LAANC (Low Altitude Authorization and Notification Capability) available at major Florida airports including Miami International (MIA), Fort Lauderdale-Hollywood (FLL), Orlando International (MCO), Tampa International (TPA), and Jacksonville International (JAX).
+Coverage at 726 airports nationwide through FAA-approved UAS Service Suppliers.

 Major Airports